BwithE/shelk/README.md

 We will be able to injest and visualize nmap scans, breakdown wireless beacons and probes, and find vendors based off of OUI data sets.

+I've attached some example data for this install.
+There are scripts to automate the network and wireless collection if needed.

 The bash script ```ello-stack.sh``` will install Elasticsearch, Kibana and Filebeat on a **_PRE-BUILT KALI VM_**.

 The user name all the scripts use are ```kali``` and the location of all files and directories are ```/home/kali```.